mat-0/uk.thechels.cod/_pages/flood-warnings.md

 - Flood warning: River Severn at Sandhurst and Maisemore
-- High river levels are expected to cause flooding Saturday evening.
-Flooding is expected on 06/12/2025.
+- High river levels are expected to cause flooding Sunday evening.
+Flooding is expected on 07/12/2025.
 During high tides, flooding may affect Coal Wharf and Riverside, Maisemore and Sandhurst Lane.
 A417 Over to Maisemore (fluvial and tidal).
 Properties in Base Lane Sandhurst, Sandhurst Lane and Riverside, Maisemore.

-Predicted peaks:-
-Saturday evening 06/12; Gloucester 3.4m to 3.6m at 10:00PM, Sandhurst 3.6m to 3.8m at 10:30PM.

-Sunday morning 07/12; Gloucester 3.4m to 3.7m at 10:15AM, Sandhurst 3.6m to 3.8m at 10:30AM.
+Predicted peaks:- Sunday evening 07/12; Gloucester 3.5m to 3.6m at 11:15PM, Sandhurst 3.7m to 3.9m at 11:30PM.
+Monday morning 08/12; Gloucester 3.5m to 3.6m at 11:30AM, Sandhurst 3.7m to 3.9m at 11:45AM.
 We are closely monitoring the situation.
 Avoid using low lying footpaths and any bridges near local watercourses and Take care and avoid walking, cycling or driving through flood water.
-This message will be updated by 2:00pm on 07 December 2025 or as the situation changes.
+This message will be updated by 2:00pm on 08 December 2025 or as the situation changes.

 <!-- flood_marker ends -->